tailhook/vagga/docs/build_commands.rst

 Mutliple directories may be specified at once.

+.. warning:: In this example, "apt-cache" is the name of the directory on your host.
+   Unless changed in the :ref:`settings`, the directory can be found in ``.vagga/.cache/apt-cache``.
-.. warning:: The "apt-cache" name is a name of the directory like ``.vagga/.cache/apt-cache``.
-So the directory is shared both between all the containers and all the different builders (not only same versions of the single container).
-In case user enabled ``shared-cache`` the folder will be also shared between containers of different projects.
+   It is shared both between all the containers and all the different builders (not only same versions of the single container).
+In case the user enabled ``shared-cache``, the folder will also be shared between containers of different projects.

 Sometimes you just want to write a file in target system: